 Motown Mission is an urban work mission destination in Detroit, MI for Christian youth, college, and adult groups interested in economic disaster recovery work in the name of Jesus Christ.
 Deeply rooted in Wesleyan Theology, Motown Mission began as a United Methodist organization and continues to maintain the connection to the contemporary UMC's commitment to grace, mission, and service as a means for individual and communal transformation.

 For $315/person, and a $95 group registration fee:

-- Live at historic Metropolitan UMC
+Live at historic Metropolitan UMC with meals provided

 Subscribe to Motown Mission Emails

 The Motown Mission Experience began in 2005 as a one week trip for Middle School students from Birmingham First UMC.
-Since then it has grown every year under the umbrella of the Young Leaders Initiative and with ongoing support from the United Methodist Union of Greater Detroit.
-As of Summer 2012 Motown Mission has welcomed over 1200 young people to Detroit, Michigan to partner with the residents here for economic disaster recovery in the name of Jesus Christ!
+Since then it has grown under the umbrella of the Young Leaders Initiative and with ongoing support from the United Methodist Union of Greater Detroit and individual donors.
+As of Summer 2016 Motown Mission has welcomed over 3,500 young people to Detroit, Michigan and has put over $2 Million worth of volunteer hours and monetary contributions in this city!

 As a United Methodist related organization Motown Mission seeks to connect young people to Wesleyan principles of faith in God, and service as a means of grace.
 So, each week we create opportunities for teams to help the people in the city (social holiness) fight poverty and other effects of the economic crisis.
 Then, with moments of prayer and reflection we help teams explore how God is changing lives and transforming hearts (personal holiness).
 Motown Mission welcomes participants from any and all Christian traditions interested in doing no harm, learning how to do good, and practicing staying in love with God.